lamini-ai/lamini-ai.github.io/docs/enterprise_install.md

 1. Add execute permissions: `$ chmod +x lamini-installer.sh`.
 1. Run the installer: `$ ./lamini-installer.sh`.

-### Kubernetes

-Docs coming soon!
-[Contact us](https://www.lamini.ai/contact) for help.

-## Running Lamini
+### Running Lamini
-Congrats and welcome to the herd!!

-Go to the lamini installer directory: `$ cd build-lamini-installer/lamini-installer`
+1. Go to the lamini installer directory: `$ cd build-lamini-installer/lamini-installer`

-Get your Hugging Face Access Token from: https://huggingface.co/settings/tokens
+1. Get your Hugging Face Access Token from: https://huggingface.co/settings/tokens

-Enter the token in the config file, `configs/llama_config_edits.yaml`, under the huggingface token field:
+1. Enter the token in the config file, `configs/llama_config_edits.yaml`, under the huggingface token field:
 ```
 huggingface: # This is the Hugging Face API token, it will default to offline mode if no token is provided
     token: ""
 ```
-Start Lamini with `$ ./lamini-up`.
+1. Start Lamini with `$ ./lamini-up`.

 Once running, you can view the UI at [http://localhost:5001](http://localhost:5001)!